rivtDocs/rivtdocs.github.io/docs/index.md

 ## Introduction

-Engineering documents and calcs include text, tables, figures and calculations organized in .
-Recent developments in open source software tools can dramatically increase the ease with which be applied to writing and sharing engineering documents.
+Engineering documents and calcs include text, tables, figures and calculations organized in letter and report formats.
+Recent developments in open source software tools dramatically improve the ease with which these documents can be compiled and shared.
+This has important implications for engineering design quality and productivity.

 Many engineering technologies in the 21st century are evolving slowly.
-Design procedures are often fixed in standard codes for decades.
-The foundation of good engineering work now lies in understanding a range of established technologies and then skillfully and efficiently combining them to fit project requirements.
-Calculation documents are the first draft in the process of making these combinations work.
-Being able to easily cut, paste and share from previous projects lets an engineer explore more options, focus on key issues and improve solutions.
+Design procedures are often fixed for decades in standard codes, with little or no change.
+Good engineering work now lies, not so much in technological innovation, but in understanding a range of established technologies well enough to efficiently and cost-effectively combine them to fit project requirements.
+Calculation documents are the working papers that make these combinations work.
+Being able to easily cut, paste and share from previous projects lets an engineer explore more options, focus on key issues, respond to market changes and improve solutions.

 Engineering professions have an opportunity to produce large, general calculation libraries that can be reused and recombined as needed.
 The model of